zeusdeux/fuzzy-dropdown/README.md

 fuzzyDropdown
 =============

-Converts a select box into a fuzzy searchable dropdown (using https://github.com/krisk/fuse).
+`fuzzyDropdown` is a jQuery plugin that converts a select box into a fuzzy searchable dropdown (using https://github.com/krisk/fuse).

 ####What is fuzzy string matching/searching?